Node 26 – Ethical Redlines: Where the System Will Not Bend

 Ethics only matter when they hold under pressure.
 Many systems appear responsible until they’re tested by edge cases, emotional manipulation, or cleverly worded requests.

-Module 26 exists because:
+Node 26 exists because:

 - safety must be consistent